ihza6661/Toko-Komputer/SEO_INTEGRATION_GUIDE.md

 # SEO Integration Guide

-Complete technical reference for the SEO and analytics implementation in R-Tech Computer landing page.
+Complete technical reference for the SEO and analytics implementation in Toko Computer landing page.

 ---